 Highlights: Intelligent, Confident, Agile.

-Poodles are faithful and obedient dogs, regarded as one of the smartest dog breeds ever.
-So, what’s there not to like about their fun-size counterparts?
-The Toy Poodle is one of the most popular toy dogs for good reason.
+Poodles are faithful and obedient dogs.
+They’re regarded as one of the smartest dog breeds ever.
+As such, the Toy Poodle is one of the most popular toy dogs for good reason.

 Beneath their hypoallergenic coat is a fun-loving and surprisingly athletic toy dog.
 You really can’t go wrong with a Toy Poodle because of their low-maintenance and fantastic temperaments.